Ruslan-Dulina/generator-appsngen-web-widget/app/templates/README.md

 $ grunt test
 ```

-After grunt command run output zip archive will be created at `.out` folder.
-This archive can be used for upload to appsngen website.
+After grunt command run output zip archive will be created at `dist` folder.
+This archive can be uploaded to [Sandbox](https://www.appsngen.com/product/my/applications/list).

 ## License